Pinocchio (1940 film): Plot

-In a sleepy village in Italy, Jiminy Cricket arrives at the shop of a woodworker and toymaker named Geppetto, who creates a puppet he names Pinocchio.
+In a sleepy village in Italy, Jiminy Cricket arrives at the shop of a woodworker and toymaker named Geppetto, who lives with his pet cat Figaro and fish Cleo.
+He creates a puppet that he names Pinocchio.
 As he falls asleep, Geppetto wishes upon a star for Pinocchio to be a real boy.
 Late that night, the Blue Fairy visits the workshop and brings Pinocchio to life, although he remains a puppet.
 She informs him that if he proves himself to be brave, truthful, and unselfish, he will become a real boy.
 When Jiminy reveals himself, the Blue Fairy assigns him to be Pinocchio's conscience.
 Geppetto awakens upon hearing the commotion from Pinocchio falling, and is overjoyed to discover that he is alive and will become a real boy.

 The next morning, while walking to school, Pinocchio is led astray by con artist fox Honest John and his sidekick Gideon the Cat.
 Honest John convinces him to join Stromboli's puppet show, despite Jiminy's protestations.
 Pinocchio becomes Stromboli's star attraction, but when he tries to go home, Stromboli locks him in a bird cage and leaves to tour the world with Pinocchio.
 After Jiminy unsuccessfully tries to free his friend, the Blue Fairy appears, and an anxious Pinocchio lies about what happened, causing his nose to grow and become a tree branch with a bird's nest.
 The Blue Fairy restores his nose and frees Pinocchio when he promises to make amends, but warns him that she can offer no further help.